 For instance, take a look at February 2025’s stats, which are part of the data I’ve been tracking since 2020.
 But here’s the important takeaway: of the 24 trades I took that month, 18 of them followed this specific strategy I’m about to explain.

-The Strategy Overview
+Overview

 Stock Selection

-The first thing I do before the market opens is look at my premarket scanners, that searches for stocks with a market cap of less than 3 billion shares and has at least 1 million shares of volume in premarket.
+The first thing I do before the market opens is look at my premarket scanners, which searches for stocks with a market cap of less than 3 billion shares and has at least 1 million shares of volume in premarket.
 But volume alone isn’t enough.
 I also check the stock’s daily chart to make sure that the premarket volume is higher than any of the stock’s previous trading days.

 For example, if a stock has a highest volume day of 600,000 shares but is showing 4 million shares in premarket, it’s a go.
 But if a stock’s highest volume day is 30 million shares and premarket volume is only 2 million, then it’s a no-go.